pinztrek/FreeTAKServer-balena/README.md

 overridden via an app, service, or device env variable these are used.
 You can set env varables from the balena gui.

-Most installs will want to use the defaults and just override in Balena Docker ENV vars if needed.
+Most installs will want to use the defaults in the env file and just override via env variables in Balena Docker GUI if needed.
 But if you do want to change the defaults do so in the env file.
 (Ex: If you had a fleet of servers and wanted them to be the same)

 Not all required FTS params can be overridden by env vars or command line yet, so some still require sed work in the dockerfile.

+### Future improvement

+* Main goal is to get rid of all the SED's.
+But that will require additional FTS params to be made available via ENV variable or cmd line arg

+### Non-Balena Docker usage

+* The Balena Dockerfile.template is largely just a standard Docker dockerfile format, with a few extensions.
+Most notably the FROM statement.
+You should be able to replace with regular Docker statements and be in business.